-Augustus Caesar – Biography, Accomplishments, & Facts
+Augustus Caesar – Biography, Accomplishments & Facts

 Also known as Octavian or Caesar Augustus, Emperor Augustus (63 BCE – 14 CE) was the Roman ruler who turned around the fortunes of a declining republic into the Roman Empire, one of the longest-lasting empires in world history.

 Undoubtedly, Augustus was one of the greatest emperors of Rome, having taken full control of the vast empire by the third decade of his reign.
 Starting from 17 BCE, he was most known as Imperator Caesar.
-His greatest accomplishment came when he founded the Roman Empire which grew to be one of the largest and most properous empires in history, spanning for a millennium and half.
+His greatest accomplishment came when he founded the Roman Empire which grew to be one of the largest and most prosperous empires in history, spanning for a millennium and half.
 Furthermore, Augustus’ long stay on the throne and the sheer amount of power that he wielded allowed him to overhaul the religious and political structure of Rome.

 The article below delves right into the circumstances surrounding Augustus’ birth story, family tree, his rise to power, accomplishments, and legacy.

-Emperor Augustus Birth Story and Origin
+Birth Story and Origin

 The birth place of Augustus was on the Palatine Hill, a place close to the Roman Forum, in the city of Rome.